 It’s one of the great philosophical brainteasers that generations of intellectuals have stroked their chins over: What happens if you detonate a whole lot of thermite on a frozen lake?
-That is the question the folks behind YouTube channel Beyond the Press attempted to answer in their latest video, which follows a previous variation that introduced a red hot 20-kilo weight made of steel to the thick ice on the lake.
+That’s the question the folks behind YouTube channel Beyond the Press attempted to answer in their latest video, which follows a previous variation that introduced a red-hot, 20-kilo steel weight to the lake’s thick ice.

-As Vuohensilta noted, there are a number of popular videos online pitting thermite against ice, usually by burning thermite on top of an ice block, resulting in some pretty dramatic explosions.
+As Vuohensilta noted, there are a number of popular videos online pitting thermite against ice, usually by burning the pyrotechnic powder on top of an ice block, resulting in some pretty dramatic explosions.
 That is (we think) because the heat from the burning thermite decomposes the water into hydrogen and oxygen, which then explodes when heated.

 However, most people have not tried this experiment on such a large scale using a frozen lake.

 So did it turn out to be the YouTube explosion of the century?
 As you will see from watching the video, not exactly.